 Kokura Castle is the highest-rated place to visit in Kitakyushu right now.

-The largest category is temples, with 68 places to explore.
+The largest category is parks, with 167 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.